 - Taleb, N. (2012).
 Antifragile.
 Random House: UK: 303

 - Woodward, R. ‘Locating Military Masculinities: Space, Place, and the Formation of Gender Identity in the British Army’, in Higate, P. (2003).
 Military Masculinities: Identity and State.
 Praeger: UK: 45; Dannatt, 2016: 256.

 - Fitriani, Randolf G S Cooper & Ron Matthews.
 (2016).
 Women in Ground Close Combat, RUSI Journal, Vol.161.
 No.1. pp.14-24: 14

 - At least in the case of Western militaries, examples such as the Soviet Army of WW2 and Israel’s Defence Force are notable exceptions.

-- Examples of women perpetuating sexism are often weaponized against feminism.
+- Examples of women perpetuating sexism are often weaponised against feminism.
 However, it should not be assumed that feminists are exclusively women or vice versa.
-Feminism seeks to counter social constructions that are deeply embedded within society so, of course, any member conditioned to that society may advocate them, even if certain aspects are paradoxical to the individual’s agency or benefit.
+Feminism seeks to counter social constructions that are deeply embedded within society so, of course, any member conditioned to that society may advocate them, even if certain aspects conflict with an individual’s agency or benefit.

 - Summerfield & Peniston-Bird, 2003: 58.